Cuyamaca Peak Hiking Trail Guide

 San Diego isn’t exactly known for having much of a winter.
 However, during a handful of times throughout the year, San Diego’s tallest peaks can get a moderate amount of snow.
-The winter weather allows for some amazing sights and because of a recent storm, I decided to go and check out Cuyamaca Peak.
+The mountain locations also receive ample amounts of rainfall.
+The location and elevation of these mountains provides for experiencing San Diego’s full four seasons.

 Sitting at 6,512 feet, Cuyamaca is San Diego’s second tallest behind Hot Springs Mountain near the small town of Warner Springs.
 The peak is located in Cuyamaca Rancho State Park within the Cleveland National Forest and the highest point in the Cuyamaca Mountains.
 There are a few different ways to hike to the top of Cuyamaca Peak.
 For the purpose of this article, the hiking guide focuses on the route via the Azalea Glen Loop Trail.
 This route is the most common route and also part of the Southern California Six Pack of Peaks.